Gloria Hemingway: Gender identity

 Throughout her life, Hemingway experienced gender dysphoria and wore women's clothes often, mostly privately and occasionally going out.
 When Hemingway was 12 years old, Ernest walked in on her dressed in her stepmother Martha Gellhorn's stockings, a near-daily activity at the time, and went berserk.
 A biographer of Hemingway's, Donald Junkins, stated that when Hemingway was 60 years old, she told him that "[she] never got over it: the raging wrath of [her] father".
 However, a few days after the childhood encounter Ernest counseled "Gigi, we come from a strange tribe, you and I." In 1946 Ernest's wife Mary accused the maid of stealing her lingerie, but later discovered the items under 14-year-old Hemingway's mattress.
 When Ernest rebuked her for stealing from Mary years later, Hemingway responded, "The clothes business is something that I have never been able to control, understand basically very little, and I am terribly ashamed of.
 I have lied about it before, mainly to people I am fond of, because I was afraid they would not like me as much if they had found out."

 Hemingway's wife, Valerie, wrote that Hemingway "fought a losing battle against this crippling illness", faulting Hemingway's parents as "unable or unwilling to accept" what Hemingway herself could not "come to terms with it ... for a long time, taking up the study of medicine in the hope that [she] would find a cure, or at least a solace."
 Valerie described "an alternate persona, a character into which [Hemingway] could retreat from the unbearable responsibilities of being, among other things, his father's son [sic], and of never ever measuring up to" others' expectations and Hemingway's own.

 Hemingway considered gender-affirming surgery as early as 1973.
 She tried conversion therapy to no avail.
 In a 1986 interview with The Washington Post, Hemingway stated "I've spent hundreds of thousands of dollars trying not to be a transvestite."
 Meyer's 2020 biography noted that "despite psychiatric help and shock treatments...[Hemingway]...remained an obsessive transvestite."
 She had bottom surgery in 1994 and began using the name Gloria, or sometimes Vanessa, her daughter's name.
-Hemingway remarried Galliher in 1997 in Washington state, presenting as male since same-sex marriage in Washington was illegal at the time.
+Hemingway remarried, to Ida Mae Galliher, in 1997 in Washington state, presenting as male since same-sex marriage in Washington was illegal at the time.